tpboudreau/l6s/README.md

 Here, the persistent storage for each service is marked 'static' (that is, pre-allocated and configured) and the storage.claimName keys provide the name of the persistent volume claim(s) manually created earlier.

+### Non-Cluster Databases

+If you prefer, for performance or other operational reasons, you may run either the MySQL or RRDCached service outside the installation cluster.
+If you choose this option, you take full responsibility for creating and managing the database instance or service.

+##### MySQL

+You may configure your MySQL instance as appropriate for your environment, however, LibreNMS expects a database schema named 'librenms' and a user with full privileges on that database.
+At least the following SQL statements (run by a privileged user) are recommended:

+    CREATE DATABASE librenms;
+    ALTER DATABASE librenms CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+    CREATE USER 'librenms'@'%' IDENTIFIED BY 'userPassword';
+    GRANT ALL PRIVILEGES ON librenms.* TO 'librenms'@'%';
+    FLUSH PRIVILEGES;

+Make sure that the librenms user password is appropriately secure and confidential.

+> Note that for an ordinary, in-cluster MySQL database, the MySQL credentials passed to helm at installation are those which ***will be created during deployment***.
+However, when running your MySQL instance outside the installation cluster, these credentials are those which you ***have already created in your MySQL instance*** and that LibreNMS should use to connect.
+Also, for non-cluster MySQL databases, you need not provide the root password for your instance.

+##### RRDCached

+You may configure and run the rrdcached server as appropriate for your environment.
+Be sure to permit recursive access to the base data directory (with the '-R' command line option) as LibreNMS creates one subdirectory per device.

+##### Installation

+After standing up your non-cluster database service(s), invoke helm like:

+    kubectl create namespace librenms
+    helm install librenms \
+      --generate-name \
+      --values values.yaml \
+      --namespace librenms \
+      --set librenmsServices.mysql.external.enabled=true \
+      --set librenmsServices.mysql.external.address=12.34.56.78 \
+      --set librenmsServices.mysql.external.port=3306 \
+      --set librenmsServices.rrdcached.external.enabled=true \
+      --set librenmsServices.rrdcached.external.address=12.34.56.78 \
+      --set librenmsServices.rrdcached.external.port=42217

+Setting the {mysql, rrdcached}.external.enabled key to 'true' indicates to helm that pods for these services should not be created and that the cluster service resources created during installation should point to the IPv4 external.address and external.port values provided.
+The external.port key is optional: it defaults to 3306 for MySQL and 42217 for RRDCached.